-Sprinklr raises $200M on $2.7B valuation three years after last investment – TechCrunch
+Sprinklr raises $200M on $2.7B valuation four years after last investment – TechCrunch

 Sprinklr has been busy the last few years acquiring a dozen companies, then rewriting their code base and incorporating them into the company’s customer experience platform.
-Today, the late-stage startup went back to the fund raising well for the first time in three years, and it was a doozy, raising $200 million on a $2.7 billion valuation.
+Today, the late-stage startup went back to the fund raising well for the first time in four years, and it was a doozy, raising $200 million on a $2.7 billion valuation.

 The money came from private equity firm Hellman & Friedman, who also invested $300 million in buying back secondary shares.
 Meanwhile the company also announced $150 million in convertible securities from Sixth Street Growth.
 That’s a lot of action for a company that’s been quiet on the fund raising front for three years.